 Michael & Susan Jandernoa Professor of Management and Organizations; Management and Organizations Group Chair, University of Michigan

-Susan (Sue) Ashford is the Michael & Susan Jandernoa Professorship in Management and Organizations.
+Susan (Sue) Ashford is the Michael & Susan Jandernoa Professorship in Management and Organizations at the University of Michigan, Steven M. Ross School of Business.
 She was previously on the faculty of the Tuck School of Business at Dartmouth College and received her MS and PhD degrees from Northwestern University.

 Sue’s passion is using her teaching and research to help people be maximally effective in their work settings, with an emphasis on self-leadership, proactivity, change from below, and leadership and its development.
 Her classes at Michigan Ross focus on negotiation skills in the Executive MBA program, a capstone leadership course in the Weekend MBA program, and the Emerging Leaders Program in Ross’ Executive Education program.
 She also teaches for the “Leading Women Executives” program for the Corporate Leadership Center, the “Ascending to the C-Suite” program for Inforum, and for various companies.